trevor-the-developer/Freelance-AI/README.md

 # FreelanceAI - Smart AI Router for Development Work

 > **TL;DR**: A production-ready, intelligent AI routing system that automatically selects the best AI provider (Groq, Ollama)
 > for your development tasks.
-Features a comprehensive REST API, CLI interface, cost optimisation, and enterprise-grade
+Features a comprehensive REST API, CLI interface, cost optimization, and enterprise-grade
 > monitoring with automatic failover capabilities.

 ## 🎯 **What is FreelanceAI?**

-FreelanceAI is a **smart AI request routing service** built with .NET 8 that intelligently routes AI requests to the best available provider based on health, cost, rate limits, and performance.
+FreelanceAI is a **smart AI request routing service** built with .NET 9 that intelligently routes AI requests to the best available provider based on health, cost, rate limits, and performance.
 It provides a robust foundation for AI-powered development workflows with enterprise-grade reliability.

+### **🆕 Latest Updates (December 2025)**

+- ✅ **Upgraded to .NET 9** for latest performance improvements
+- ✅ **Comprehensive Testing Suite** with 65 tests covering unit, integration, and end-to-end scenarios
+- ✅ **Enhanced Documentation** with architectural analysis and testing guides
+- ✅ **Production Deployment Ready** with Docker support and monitoring
+- ✅ **Advanced Analytics** with response history tracking and cost analysis
+- ✅ **Code Quality** with automated testing and FluentAssertions for robust validation

 ### **Core Vision**